-TRAINING AVAILABLE TO OUR STAFF:
+TRAINING AVAILABLE TO OUR STAFF

 As it relates to employee engagement on human rights-related issues, our Nielsen Code of Conduct is separate from our Supplier Code and establishes guidelines and expectations for lawful and ethical conduct by our employees around the world.
-Our Code of Conduct includes a section on "Protecting Human Rights" to ensure every employee is aware of and understands our obligations and expectations in this area, and encourages associates to be vigilant in protecting against exploitation of vulnerable populations, human trafficking or child and forced labor.
-The Nielsen Code of Conduct is translated into over 40 languages and all employees are required to certify regularly that they understand and will comply with the Code of Conduct.
-For the first time in 2019, Nielsen will provide virtual, dedicated training for our employees to complement our Global Commitment to Human Rights.
+Our Code of Conduct includes a section on "Protecting Human Rights" to ensure every employee is aware of and understands our obligations and expectations in this area, and encourages associates to be vigilant in protecting against exploitation of vulnerable populations, human trafficking and child and forced labor.
+The Nielsen Code of Conduct is translated into over 40 languages and all employees are asked to certify regularly that they understand and will comply with the Code of Conduct.
+For the first time in 2019, Nielsen provided virtual, dedicated training for our employees to complement our Global Commitment to Human Rights.

 As it relates to training available to our staff who work with our supply chain, through our membership in the RBA, we make online training modules on the Nielsen Supplier Code of Conduct available to both Nielsen employees and suppliers.
 In 2017, our Supplier Code was published on our website in 39 languages, and online training was made available in 12 languages.
 Modules can be assigned to internal staff and suppliers, and participation is tracked.
-In 2017, 100% of our Global Procurement team completed certificate training on the Supplier Code.
+In 2019, 100% of our Global Procurement team around the world completed RBA certificate training on the Supplier Code.
 Nielsen provides further training to those with a direct supplier relationship to ensure they are readily capable of identifying any potential abuses.
-In 2017, three members of our Global Procurement team who work with electronics manufacturers were trained further to audit internally.
+In 2017, three members of our Global Procurement team who work with electronics manufacturers were trained further by the RBA to audit factories against the Supplier Code.
+An additional member of the Global Procurement team completed a Social Accountability International Auditor training in the SA8000 Supplier Code in 2019.
+Finally, in 2019, Nielsen's Global Procurement organization completed its first internal audits with two manufacturing facilities in the Philippines with a trained internal team representing Engineering, Risk Management, and Supplier Responsibility functions.

-OUR DUE DILIGENCE PROCESSES TO PROTECT HUMAN RIGHTS ACROSS OUR SUPPLY CHAIN:
+OUR DUE DILIGENCE PROCESSES TO PROTECT HUMAN RIGHTS ACROSS OUR SUPPLY CHAIN

 In 2015, Nielsen adopted its first Supplier Code of Conduct.
 In 2016, Nielsen became a supporting member of the Responsible Business Alliance (formerly the Electronics Industry Citizenship Coalition "EICC"), and we updated our Supplier Code of Conduct to incorporate key aspects of this industry code.
 The RBA Code is a supplier code which has been adopted by more than 100 Fortune 500/multinational corporations engaged within the global electronics supply chain.
 We have chosen to align ourselves with this industry code and organization due to the particular risk of exposure to labor exploitation within the technology and electronics equipment manufacturing segments of our supply chain.
 We use our best endeavors to ensure all suppliers agree to adhere to our global supplier code or their own equivalent code and to include contractual requirements for legal compliance.
 Prior to contracting with a supplier, Nielsen establishes a baseline of expectations regarding social compliance through our Supplier Code of Conduct.
 We assess the social compliance risk of new suppliers prior to contracting with them and require management systems necessary to address any potential violations after the contract is implemented.